spraakbanken/mink-backend/docs/developers-guide.md

 registers API routes, and customizes the OpenAPI specification.
 The application is organized into several packages to promote modularity and maintainability.

+### Core Package

 The `core` package provides essential functionality required for normal operation and is not intended to be replaced.
 It includes the following modules:

-- `config.py`: Defines default Mink backend settings.
+- `config.py`: Defines default core settings for the Mink backend.
 - `exceptions.py`: Contains Mink-specific exceptions.
-- `info.py`: Handles creation and management of resource info objects.
+- `info.py`: Handles creation and management of info objects.
-- `jobs.py`: Manages and executes corpus jobs (processing and installation).
+- `jobs.py`: Defines base job classes and shared job lifecycle/status handling (resource-specific jobs live in modules).
 - `logging.py`: Sets up and configures logging.
 - `models.py`: Defines Pydantic models for API requests and responses.
 - `registry.py`: Manages the resource registry and job queue.
+- `resource_specs.py`: Registers and loads resource specs used to configure per-resource behavior.
 - `resource.py`: Provides classes for resource object creation and handling.
+- `route_utils.py`: Contains helper functions for API routes defined in other modules.
 - `routes.py`: Implements general routes independent of non-core functionality (e.g., documentation serving).
 - `status.py`: Handles job status management.
+- `storage_base.py`: Defines a base storage backend class with common file operations, which can be extended by specific resource types.
 - `user.py`: Manages user properties.
 - `utils.py`: Contains general utility functions.

-Non-core packages offer additional, more easily replaceable functionality:
+### Resource-specific packages

+These packages implement behavior for concrete resource types and register a `spec.py` so core can discover their storage, job, and route behavior via the `SPEC_MODULES` setting.
+When adding a new resource package, register its `spec.py`, add its config module to `CONFIG_MODULES` (for `config_helper.py`), and ensure its storage/job classes avoid importing core modules that would introduce circular dependencies.

+Here are some examples of what you might find in a resource-specific package:

+- `cache.py`: Caching logic specific to the resource type.
+- `config.py`: Module-specific settings instance (loaded from `.env`).
+- `jobs.py`: Job classes specific to the resource type, extending the base job class (e.g. SparvJob for corpora).
+- `spec.py`: A resource spec that configures how the resource type integrates with the core system (e.g. which storage backend to use, which job class to use, allowed file extensions, etc.).
+- `*_routes.py`: API routes specific to the resource type.
+- `storage.py`: Storage backend implementation specific to the resource type, extending the base storage backend with resource-specific logic (e.g. rsync/SSH for corpora).

+Currently, there are two resource-specific packages:

+- `metadata`: Manages metadata resources.
+- `sparv`: Manages corpus resources and processes jobs with Sparv.

+### Other Non-core Packages

+These packages support shared infrastructure concerns and are not tied to any single resource type.

 - `cache`: Implements caching with [Memcached](https://memcached.org/).
-- `metadata`: Manages metadata files (a new resource type in Mink).
 - `sb_auth`: Handles authentication with SB Auth.
-- `sparv`: Manages processing jobs with Sparv and file storage.

 ## API Documentation